 Giving employees a share of voice is a critical component of establishing a workforce that’s happy, productive, and engaged.
-As published studies such as this and this are making clear, it’s not until an employee is convinced that his suggestions play an integral role in decision making that he becomes willing to communicate ideas, concerns, and opinions.
+It’s not until an employee is convinced that his suggestions play an integral role in decision making that they become willing to communicate ideas, concerns, and opinions.

 Employee voice is what makes it possible to build a corporate culture around respect and shared values.

 However, this subject is one that remains a fuzzy gray area at many organizations.
-So we turned to Emplify’s Justin Kime for answers to some key questions.
-As our employee voice product manager, he has a wealth of insights to share.
+Here are some answers to those key questions you may have:

-A: They won’t speak up.
+They won’t speak up.
 If employees are consistently not heard, they remain silent.
-This can become a big problem, because we often need our employees to raise the white flag and tune us into issues that may otherwise be overlooked.
+This can become a big problem because we often need our employees to raise the white flag and tune us into issues that may otherwise be overlooked.

 For a real-life example of this theory in action, consider what happened at the General Motors assembly plant in Fremont, California.
 When Toyota first took over the GM facility, it was highly unproductive.
 But instead of rehiring and replacing staff, Toyota’s first move was to instill a new set of values with existing employees.
 That meant offering greater autonomy and share of voice, which ultimately led to managers implementing 80% of the suggestions made by employees every year.
 As a result, the plant went from the industry’s worst to its shining star example.